extenda/actions/txengine-deploy/README.md

 ### Deploy tenant specific service

-In this example, a deploy job is used to deploy a Transaction Engine to production.
+In this example, a job is used to deploy a Transaction Engine to production.
-It depends on a release job that we assumes have built, tagged and pushed a docker image that we can access via an output variable.
+It depends on a release job that we assume have built, tagged and pushed a docker image that we can access via an output variable.

+The `environment` input is optional.
+When used, it should be a YAML map of additional key-value pairs to set as environment on the user container.
+For secret manager values, it is possible to use `*` instead of the project ID.
+The wildcard will be replaced with the correct project ID.

 ```yaml
 jobs: